 Both of them will cause the structures to impinge in all of us, but they shouldn’t produce pain.
-But if the area is sensitive and irritable, they will cause pain.
+But if the area is sensitive and irritable, it will cause pain.

-You can alter these tests slightly to see if they elicit different symptoms that would be more indicative to the coracoacromial arch or subcoracoid types of subacromial impingement.
+You can alter these tests slightly to see if they elicit different symptoms that would be more indicative of the coracoacromial arch or subcoracoid types of subacromial impingement.

 Because these structures are more anterior, we can alter the tests to better assess this area.